Today, I want to educate you about how to talk to your kids about joining the military.

 You can get your college education paid for.

-You can get great experience to help you in civilian careers.
+You can get great experience to help you in your future civilian career.

 Many soldiers experience high stress and loneliness, not to mention PTSD.

 And, this is just a start.